Home>Theology and Spirituality>What Is The Purpose Of Communion?

 In essence, communion serves as a powerful means of remembering the sacrificial love and redemptive work of Jesus Christ, inviting believers into a transformative engagement with the enduring significance of Christ's redemptive work.
 This act of remembrance fosters a deep sense of gratitude, reverence, and spiritual communion with the living presence of Christ, shaping the spiritual identity and journey of believers as they walk in the fullness of their redemption.

-Read more: What Is The Purpose Of Baptism?
+Read more: What Was The Purpose Of The Gospels

 Communion as a Means of Unity